loneranger455-maker/minimobile/README.md

 # Mini Mobile

-A console application made entirely with C and winapi.
+A console application made entirely with C and Win32-API.
 It is actually a imitation of old symbian os that was used by old keypad phones like nokia and blackberry.

 ## Preview